Francis Wilkinson Pickens

-Francis Wilkinson Pickens (1805/1807 – January 25, 1869) was a politician who served as governor of South Carolina when that state became the first to secede from the United States.
+Francis Wilkinson Pickens (1805/1807 – January 25, 1869) was a politician who served as the 69th governor of South Carolina when that state became the first to secede from the United States.
 A cousin of Senator John C. Calhoun, he was born into the Southern planter class.
 A member of the Democratic Party, Pickens became an ardent supporter of nullification of federal tariffs when he served in the South Carolina House of Representatives before he was elected to the United States House of Representatives.

 As state governor during the Fort Sumter crisis, he sanctioned the decision to fire on a ship bringing supplies to the beleaguered United States Army garrison, and to the bombardment of the fort.
 After the war, Pickens introduced the motion to repeal South Carolina's Ordinance of Secession, a short speech received in silence, in notable contrast with the rejoicing that had first greeted the Ordinance.